 The SBL Style Resources link also provides links to assist in proper citation in Society of Biblical Literature (SBL) Style (used in religion).

 The Library faculty will periodically give workshops to help you out with creating citations for APA and MLA style.
 Watch for announcements about specific times for those workshops.

 In addition, Hackney librarians will be happy to help you individually with crafting your citations; Just stop by the reference (Research Help) desk for assistance; call us at 252-399-6502; or email us at firstname.lastname@example.org.

-And don't forget about the online helps suggested on the APA and MLA Style Resource tabs and on our web page, as well as the Reference Chat via NCKnows option for a live chat with a librarian (in the box to the left).
+And don't forget about the online helps suggested on the APA and MLA Style Resource tabs and on our web page.